-They work by a) preventing sperm from fertilizing an egg or b) preventing a fertilized egg from implanting in the uterus.
-You can choose to have the IUD left in as an ongoing birth control method.
+They work by either a) preventing sperm from fertilizing an egg or b) preventing a fertilized egg from implanting in the uterus.
+You can choose to leave the IUD in as an ongoing birth control method.

-The IUD shouldn’t be inserted if there’s a chance that you may already be pregnant.
-Side-effects are rare but can include pain and spotting, infection, damage to the uterus, the IUD expelled through the vagina, and heavier, longer, or more painful periods if you continue to use it as your birth control method.
+The IUD should not be inserted if there is a chance that you may already be pregnant.
+Side effects are rare but can include pain, spotting, infection, uterine damage, IUD expulsion through the vagina, and heavier, longer, or more painful periods if you continue to use it as your birth control method.

-Please note that hormonal IUDs, which are different from copper ones, don’t work as emergency contraception.
+⚠️ Please note that hormonal IUDs, which differ from copper ones, do not work as emergency contraception ⚠️

-Talk to your OBGYN or primary care provider to get more information about your options and how to make emergency contraception as effective and as safe as possible.
+Talk to your OBGYN or primary care provider for more information about your options and how to make emergency contraception as effective and safe as possible.